hong142/MGMT690-Writeup-4-Yuwen-Hong/README.md

 Version cllosetcs of daa, varies piece of data, input or ouptout or just intermietemetn.
 Organization of dat, In some aspect, allsert a didfertn user when the first user has some threats.
 Abounch of images forma aboung of difiernt properoties.
-Assume have a way of getting this to us, not wrroy about the magniesm.
+Assume have a way of getting this to us, not wrroy about the magniesm. you could  Doing analytics with time, vry important.
+Timezone for compaies with golabl prensen, we can’t do nayhitng in this form.
+We put a rule is utc time.